aspect-build/rules_ts/docs/repositories.md

 Dependencies needed by users of rules_ts.

-To skip fetching the typescript package, define repository called 'npm_typescript' before calling this.
+To skip fetching the typescript package, define repository called `npm_typescript` before calling this.

 **PARAMETERS**